sumowll/BD4H-Bootcamp/web/spark-application.md

 ```

 ## Labeled Point
 A labeled point is a vector, either dense or sparse, associated with a label/prediction target.
 In MLlib, labeled points are used in supervised learning algorithms.
-For example, in binary classification, a label should be either 0 or 1.
+For example, in binary classification like HF prediction, a label should be either 0 or 1.
 For multiclass classification, labels should be class indices starting from zero: 0, 1, 2, ....
-For regression, a label is a real-valued number.
+For regression problem like payment prediction, a label is a real-valued number.

 ```scala
 scala> import org.apache.spark.mllib.linalg.Vectors